WeblateOrg/weblate/docs/admin/upgrade.rst

 :file:`settings_example.py` for correct values).

 Always check :ref:`version-specific-instructions` before upgrading.
-If you are skipping any version(s), be sure to follow instructions for all versions you are skipping during such upgrade.
+If you are skipping any versions, be sure to follow instructions for all versions you are skipping during such upgrade.
 It's sometimes better to upgrade gradually to an intermediate version to ensure a smooth migration.
 Upgrading across multiple releases should work, but is not as well tested as single version upgrades!